COBRE VALLEY WATER

 Connecting Water in the Globe-Miami Area

-WRRC and community partners convened two Water Forums in Cobre Valley on September 6, 2018 and April 9, 2019 to establish priorities, follow up on collaborative action, and assess water supply and demand estimates in Cobre Valley.
+WRRC and community partners convened two WATER FORUMS in Cobre Valley on September 6, 2018 and April 9, 2019 to establish priorities, follow up on collaborative action, and assess water supply and demand estimates in Cobre Valley.
 Proposed actions were defined and assigned priorities based on focused discussions and participant voting.
-The top seven priorities from the Forum, by category, include:

 Shared History of the Cobre Valley